2.3 Material accounting policies

 (iv) Investment property

-Investment properties comprises freehold land and building that are held for long-term rental yields or for capital appreciation and both are classified as investment property.
+Investment Properties comprises freehold land and building that are held for long-term rental yields or for capital appreciation or both.

 Investment properties are measured initially at cost, comprising the purchase price and directly attributable expenditure.
 Subsequently, investment property is carried at cost model, which is cost less accumulated depreciation and accumulated impairment losses, if any, in similar lines of Ind AS 16.